 A lot of companies around the world now offer their staff the opportunity to choose between the office and their home.
 And if companies fail to do so, employees will ultimately look elsewhere for opportunities that allow them this freedom.

 In our most recent freelancer study, we asked freelancers from all over the globe about their preferred place and environment to work in.
-An overwhelming 63% of freelancers stated that they would prefer to work from home whereas 43% stated that a hybrid workplace would be the most ideal.
+57% of freelancers stated that they work from home, whereas 37% choose a hybrid model.
+Only 4% are working on-site.

 This applies to full-time employees, too.
 In a McKinsey & Company study, 52% of employees said they would like a Hybrid working model after the pandemic.